plone/ansible-playbook/docs/plone.rst

 .. note ::

     The provided buildout always creates an extra client ``client_reserve`` that is not hooked into supervisor or the load balancer.
-Use it for debugging, run scripts and quick testing.
+Use it for debugging, running scripts and quick testing.

 plone_zodb_cache_size